cpouchon/ORTHOSKIM/README.md

 -rw-r--r--  1 pouchonc  staff  1778  5 jui 11:11 1504.fa
 ```

 > **Note:** Once genes were captured, users can use the *checking* mode (-m) on some genes to check the family rank found for these genes for each queried taxa.
-A blast is done on NCBI database and a comparison is made according to the given taxid.
+A BLAST is done on NCBI database and a comparison is made according to the given taxid.
 Please see required parameters on the config file.
 Users have to download and unzip the corresponding file between accesions and taxids as following:
 ```
 wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid//nucl_gb.accession2taxid.gz